Visual Search, a Game Changer in Fashion Retail8 min readReading Time: 6 minutes

 There’s also the fact that visual search is language agnostic, which helps brands immensely when they move into new geographies.
 Suddenly, the need to reclassify and categorize an entire catalog is gone and is replaced instead by a visual that everyone understands irrespective of what language they speak.

 Neiman Marcus, for example, allows customers to snap a picture of what inspires them from within the shopping app, and look for similar items in their product catalog.
-That eliminates several futile searches and visits to a store to ‘find’ what you’re looking for and instead replaces it with a simple, intuitive search result that is closest to what you have in mind.
+That eliminates several futile searches and visits to a store to ‘find’ what you’re looking for and instead replaces it with a simple, personalized search result that is closest to what you have in mind.

 Why Visual Search Is Such A Successful New Kid On The Block